Qwamzz/Amazon-Lex/README.md

 Introducing Today's Project!

 What is Amazon Lex?
 Amazon Lex is an AWS service for building conversational chatbots using voiceand text.
-It uses advanced machine learning to understand user input andrespond naturally.
+It uses advanced machine learning to understand user input and respond naturally.

 How I used Amazon Lex in this project
-I used Amazon Lex to build a conversational interface for the chatbot, enablingit to understand and respond to user inputs.
+I used Amazon Lex to build a conversational interface for the chatbot, enabling it to understand and respond to user inputs.
 I configured intents and addedvariations to ensure dynamic, conversational responses.
 One thing I didn't expect in this project was...
-One thing I didn’t expect was the complexity of fine-tuning the FallbackIntent.Initially, I thought the default FallbackIntent message would be sufficient, but Irealized it needed more customization to make the chatbot's responses clearer.
+One thing I didn’t expect was the complexity of fine-tuning the FallbackIntent.Initially, I thought the default FallbackIntent message would be sufficient, but I realized it needed more customization to make the chatbot's responses clearer.

 This project took me...
-This project took me about an hour to complete. niiyarteygidiglo@gmail.c…
+This project took me about an hour to complete.
-NextWork Student
-NextWork.org

 Setting up a Lex chatbot
 I created my chatbot from scratch with Amazon Lex.
 Setting it up took me 8minutes While creating my chatbot, I also created a role with basic permissions becausebasic Amazon Lex permissions allow the chatbot to interact with other AWSservices.